What Does Non-Ionizing Mean in Terahertz Devices?

 Is this page medical advice?

 No. This page is educational and informational only.
-It is not medical advice, treatment guidance, radiation-safety clearance, diagnosis, or disease-prevention guidance.
+It is not medical advice, treatment guidance, radiation-safety clearance, diagnosis, dosing guidance, or disease-prevention guidance.

 Final Answer

-Non-ionizing means terahertz radiation does not ionize atoms the way X-rays or gamma rays can.
+Non-ionizing means terahertz radiation does not ionize atoms in the way X-rays or gamma rays can.

 That distinction matters.

-But non-ionizing does not automatically mean risk-free, medically proven, or safe for every user in every use pattern.
+But it does not automatically make every terahertz device risk-free, medically proven, or appropriate for every user and every use pattern.

 The cleanest rule is: